Everything You Need To Know About Vehicle Overloading

 Overnight axle pads are easily stored at a depot, taking up little room.

-Despite their size, this equipment can withstand great weight.
+Despite its size, this equipment can withstand great weight.
 Many are built for a capacity of 20,000kg though even higher specifications are available.

 Axle pads also bring the added benefit of an Ingress Protection Rating (IP), denoting how well they combat dust and moisture, respectively.
 You’ll rarely find axle pads with an IP of lower than 54, which is where weathering begins.